awslabs/eksdemo/docs/install-karpenter.md

 * Indicates Spot Instance
 ```

-In the example above, you can see that Karpenter has created 3 Spot instances all in separate availabiilty zones: `us-west-2b`, `us-west-2c` and `us-west-2d`.
+In the example above, you can see that Karpenter has created 3 Spot instances all in separate availability zones: `us-west-2b`, `us-west-2c` and `us-west-2d`.
 The 10 pods are spread across all 3 AZ's due to the topology spread constraints.

 ## Test Node Consolidation